MaxNoddings/dev-logs/README.md

 * Thought about roadmap ahead and what projects to focus on next
 * Thought about best entry points into the space industry
 * Networked on LinkedIn

+### 02/11/2024

+Today I...
+* Thought about some new changes to make for my personal portfolio website
+* Applied for several junior software engineering / web development positions
+* Prepared for coding challege interview coming up